 - D. Binding Effect.
 The Development Order is binding upon the Developer, its successors and assigns.
 Where the Development Order refers to lot owners, business owners or other specific reference, those provisions are binding on the entities or individuals referenced.
 Those portions of this Development Order that clearly apply only to the project Developer are binding upon any builder/developer who acquires a tract of land within the DRI.
 The Developer may impose or pass on the requirements of this DRI development order to ultimate purchasers through covenants that run with the land and phasing schedule. - E. Reliance.
 The terms and conditions set out in this Development Order constitute a basis upon which the Developer and the County may rely with respect to future actions necessary to fully implement the final development contemplated by this Development Order.
-The development parameters and phasing schedule upon which this development order approval is based is set forth in Exhibit C. Change to the development mix or phasing schedule may require a reanalysis of project impacts in order to rebut a presumption of substantial deviation. - F. Enforcement.
+The development parameters and phasing schedule upon which this development order approval is based is set forth in Exhibit C. These development parameters may be adjusted to the extent contemplated by, and in accordance with, the Land Use Conversion Table set forth in Exhibit C-1.
+Change to the development mix or phasing schedule may require a reanalysis of project impacts in order to rebut a presumption of substantial deviation. - F. Enforcement.
 All conditions, restrictions, stipulations and safeguards contained in this Development Order may be enforced by either party by action at law or equity.
 All costs of those proceedings, including reasonable attorney's fees, will be paid by the defaulting party. - G. Successor Agencies.
 References to governmental agencies will be construed to mean future instrumentalities that may be created and designated as successors in interest to, or which otherwise possess, the powers and duties of the referenced governmental agencies in existence on the effective date of this Development Order. - H. Severability.
 If any portion or section of this Development Order is determined to be invalid, illegal or unconstitutional by a court of competent jurisdiction, then that decision will not affect the remaining portions or sections of the Development Order, which will remain in full force and effect. - I. Applicability of Regulations.
 This Development Order does not negate the Developer's responsibility to comply with federal, state, regional and local regulations.